-Revenue for the years ended December 31, 2019 and 2018 consists of licensing revenue, government contract revenue from contracts with the U.S. Navy, and product sales.
-All performance obligations under these arrangements are satisfied at a point in time with no future remaining performance obligations.
-Products are sold to distributors and end-users in various sectors such as, but not limited to, the automotive, gaming, industrial, IT, and consumer products industries.
+Our revenue consists of (1) licensing revenue, (2) government revenue from our contract with the U.S. Navy and (3) revenue from product sales.
+Products are sold to distributors and end-users in various sectors such as, but not limited to, the automotive, gaming, industrial, IT, consumer and RF (for our epiwafer products) industries.